The Calendar (1948 film): Production

 The Calendar had been a popular novel and play which was previously filmed in 1931.
 Sydney Box decided on a remake as part of his slate of movies at Gainsborough Studios.

 In June 1947, Gainsborough announced that the film would feature the comedy team of Basil Radford and Naunton Wayne.
 Neither actor appears in the final movie.
 The film was to be one of two movies about horse racing made by Gainsborough the other being Becher's Brook.
 The films were scheduled to be directed by Maurice Elvey but he was fired by Gainsborough's head of production Sydney Box and replaced by Arthur Crabtree.

 It was an early lead role for Australian actor John McCallum who had been in The Loves of Joanna Godden.
 Filming took place in October 1947.
-It was mostly shot at Shepherd's Bush studios in London.
+It was mostly shot at Gainsborough's Islington studios in London.
 There was location filming at Ascot and Hurst Park.
 It was the first time royal permission was given to film on the royal course.